EpicPantalones/AutoFrog/README.md

 # AutoFrog
 Welcome to AutoFrog.
+## File Tree
-## design
+### design
+contains design files, commentary, etc. as well as the project overview and software/hardware descriptions.
+### server
-contains all the files and resources unrelated to the project, to seperate them from working code etc.
+contains all the files and config to run on the Rpi Zero.
-## config
-contains the configuration files for the system.
-## html
+## userend
-contains the html and css file for the web interface.
+contains the user application and associated files.